lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 contained in `attestations`.
 For each `AttestationStatement`, the set of certificates SHOULD contain the certificate that contains the public key needed to directly validate the `AttestationStatement`, unless the signing key is expected to be known to the Verifier or is embedded within the `AttestationStatement`.
-Additional certificates MAY be provided, for example, to chain the attestation signer key back to a trust anchor.
+Additional certificates MAY be provided, for example, to chain the attestation key back to a trust anchor.
 No specific order of the certificates in `certs` should be expected because certificates contained in `certs` may be needed to validate different `AttestationStatement` instances.

 This specification places no restriction on mixing certificate types within the `certs` field.
 For example a non-X.509 attestation signer certificate MAY chain to a trust anchor via a chain of X.509 certificates.
 It is up to the Attester and its Verifier to agree on supported certificate formats.